 Please be advised that participants may not beg, borrow, steal or buy ammo once they start the race.
-At the last race, several people underestimated their ammo needs and were forced to DNF some stages, so be sure to bring enough.
+Several people have underestimated their ammo needs in previous races and were forced to DNF some stages, so be sure to bring enough.
 Participants who run out of ammo will receive DNFs on the rest of the course.
 Skilled shooters should double the round count and then carry a little extra, at a minimum.

 The COF below is preliminary and subject to change.
 Please check back a few days before the race for updates.

 Saturday runners will start from the Community Center and head West on 4th Street, then make a Right on Chisholm Trail to head North.
 (If you reach the railroad tracks, you just missed the turn.)
 Stay on Chisholm for about a mile or so, until you reach Stage 1.
 There are no turns or driveways -- just stay on Chisholm and you will see a ladder right at the side of the road, over the fence to Stage 1.